 Explore the ice caves and walk on top of New Zealand’s longest glacier, the Tasman Glacier!
 Take a scenic helicopter flight with captivating glacier valley views and land straight onto the ice.
-Your guide will show you the unusual features of this ever-changing alpine environment, often including ice caves, stepping over deep crevasses and more.
+Your guide will show you the unusual features of this ever-changing alpine environment, often including ice caves, stepping over deep crevasses, nearby Mount Cook and more.
 Learn more about New Zealand’s glaciers in 10 Facts You Did Not Know About New Zealand’s Glaciers.

 One of the best way to “get” the scale of Mount Cook is to get below it.
 The Tasman Lake is where the Tasman Glacier terminates, releasing huge ice burgs into the lake.
 Get up-close to these ice giants on a boating tour of the Tasman Lake!
 Tours involve a drive and short walk to the lake where you’ll then board a small boat for a trip on the vibrant turquoise glacial lake which is ever-changing!
 In fact, the lake only formed in 1989 and has been expanding ever since.
 Kayak tours on the lake are also available on the lake.
 Be aware that lake activities are seasonal and are only available between early September and late May.
 See more activities like this in the 7 Things to Do in Mt Cook with Kids.

 Location: Trips depart from Mt Cook Village in various pick-up locations.

-5. Stargaze in an International Dark Sky Reserve
+5. Stargaze in the Aoraki Mt Cook International Dark Sky Reserve

 Aoraki Mt Cook is part of the Mackenzie Dark Sky Reserve, meaning that it is one of the best places in the world for stargazing.
 It has been given international status and protection to produce as little light pollution as possible to keep views of the night’s sky super clear.
 On a clear night, enjoy the views of the night sky from one of the campgrounds or even one of the roadside rest stops away from the lights of Mt Cook Village for the best views.
 If you want more context to what you’re seeing, stargazing tours with telescopes are available departing from the Hermitage Hotel.